 Taking new topics before entering the examination hall, may lead to unnecessary confusion and stress that can result in poor performance in exams.

-Thus, these are the few NOT To DO list in board exams that every student must take care.
+Thus, these are the few NOT To DO list in board exams that every student must take care of.
 Don’t take too much mental pressure for your board exams and study well!